Self-Help Does Not Help

 Well, life tends to mitigate against complete commitment, doesn’t it?

-Count Saint Germain, Castlevania animated series, season 4
+— Count Saint Germain, Castlevania animated series, season 4

 With the recent turmoil following my mother-in-law’s passing, life has been disrupted in many ways.
 All of this is temporary, but it has reminded me of how easily one’s Buddhist practice can slip.
 Since this started shortly after taking up the Ango abstinence, my meditation and even my daily exercise routine fell apart due to changes in routine, caring for the kids, etc.

 This isn’t surprising really, and it’s not necessarily a bad thing either.
 It’s just that, as the quote above shows, life tends to get in the way.
+We imagine a pristine Buddhist practice, and then life blows up in your face again and again.

 Years later, I’ve come to realize that trying to run away from life through Buddhist practice didn’t work.
 I needed to practice Buddhism through life, not in contrary of it.
+Buddhist practice isn’t meant to help you “bliss out”.
+It is to help you face your challenges, and make intelligent, mature decisions.

 I believe this is why in Zen Buddhism they emphasize the importance of samu (作務), or practice through work, or the Pure Land teaching of practice amidst daily life.
 There’s nothing magical or mystical about this.
-You have to work, eat and survive, even as a monastic, and in the end you’ll never have all the “me time” you need.
+People have to work, eat and survive, even as a monastic, and in the end you’ll never have all the “me time” you need.
 It sucks, and it ain’t pretty, but that’s life.

 Each one of us lives in our own private hell in a sense.
 We suffer, we’re stressed out, we’re getting older, we face health problems, we have obligations we can’t escape.
 In the end, we will die and eventually be forgotten.
 This is the burning house spoken of in the Lotus Sutra.
 It is through this, not in spite of this that the Buddhist teachings and practices truly come alive.
 Meditation retreats and self-help books are not the answer; you have to live, survive, reflect, and you have to help others do the same.
 In so doing, you learn more about yourself.